anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-09-4-custom-lineage.md

 ## Lineage at onset of the lab

-Lets review the lineage at the onset of this lab, from the BigQuery UI in the Cloud Console.
+Lets review the lineage at the onset of this lab, from the BigQuery UI in the Cloud Console.<br>
+The first entity in the graph is a BQ native table called crime (BQ public dataset)- a table not indexed in Dataplex.

 ![CL](../01-images/module-09-4-00-a.png)
 <br><br>